Tryfanak/getdataproject/README.md

 ##Project Requirements

-The course project is an analysis of accelerometer data.
+The course project is an analysis of accelerometer data from Samsung Galaxy S smartphones.

 It requires downloading data from the UCI Machine Learning Repository, and creating and submitting a tidy data set summarizing the data.